labgrid-project/labgrid/doc/configuration.rst

 RKUSBDriver
 ~~~~~~~~~~~
-A RKUSBDriver is used to upload an image into a device in the rockchip USB loader
+A :any:`RKUSBDriver` is used to upload an image into a device in the rockchip
-state.
+USB loader state.
 This is useful to bootstrap a bootloader onto a device.

 Binds to:
   loader: